Roger B. Taney: De-memorialization due to Dred Scott

 In 1993, the Roger B. Taney Middle School in Temple Hills, Maryland, was renamed for Justice Thurgood Marshall, the Supreme Court's first African American justice.
 A statue of Taney formerly stood on the grounds of the Maryland State House, but the state of Maryland removed the statue in 2017, two days after Baltimore mayor Catherine Pugh ordered the removal of its replica in Baltimore City.

-In 2020, in the midst of the protests following the murder of George Floyd, the U.S. House of Representatives eventually voted 305–113 to remove a bust of Taney (as well as statues honoring figures who were part of the Confederacy during the Civil War) from the U.S. Capitol and replace it with a bust of Justice Thurgood Marshall, who was a champion of civil rights.
+In 2020, in the midst of the protests following the murder of George Floyd, the U.S. House of Representatives voted 305–113 to remove a bust of Taney (as well as statues honoring figures who were part of the Confederacy during the Civil War) from the U.S. Capitol and replace it with a bust of Justice Thurgood Marshall, who was a champion of civil rights.
 The bill called for the removal of Taney's bust within 30 days after the law's passage.
 The bust had been mounted in the old robing room adjacent to the Old Supreme Court Chamber in the Capitol Building.
 The bill (H.R.
 7573) also created a "process to obtain a bust of Marshall ... and place it there within a minimum of two years".
 After the bill reached the Republican-led Senate (S.4382), it was referred to the Committee on Rules and Administration, but no further action on it was taken.
-On June 29, 2021, the U.S. House of Representatives passed a resolution 285 to 120 with sixty-seven Republican Representatives to replace the bust with one of Thurgood Marshall and expel Confederate statues from the U.S. Capitol.
+On June 29, 2021, the U.S. House of Representatives passed a resolution 285 to 120 with 67 Republican representatives to replace the bust with one of Thurgood Marshall and expel Confederate statues from the U.S. Capitol.

-On February 9, 2023, the bust of Roger Taney was officially removed from the United States Capitol Building in Washington, D.C., thanks to an effort led by Maryland Democratic Senators Ben Cardin and Chris Van Hollen, as well as Maryland Democratic Representative Steny Hoyer.
+On February 9, 2023, the bust of Roger Taney was officially removed from the United States Capitol Building in Washington, D.C., due to an effort led by Maryland Democratic Senators Ben Cardin and Chris Van Hollen, as well as Maryland Democratic Representative Steny Hoyer.
 The removed statue is to be replaced by a new work of art honoring Justice Thurgood Marshall.

+In October 2024, the Philadelphia City Council announced that they had voted to rename Taney Street, a street in Philadelphia originally named after Roger Taney.
+The street is now named LeCount Street after Philadelphian civil rights activist Caroline LeCount.